 ATHERTON TABLELANDS BIRDWATCHERS' CABIN

 Our Forest Retreat in the Cairns Highlands on the western side of Mt.
 Hypipamee National Park (“The Crater”), shares a 250m boundary with Herberton Range Nat.
 Park in the Wet Tropics World Heritage area.
-We have 35 acres (14 hectares) which are completely forested, 25 minutes south of Atherton, The 1000m elevation makes it much cooler and less humid than Cairns and Kuranda.
+Our 35 acres (14 hectares) which are completely forested, are a Nature Refuge, the highest conservation status for private land in Queensland (comparable to National Parks).
+We are 25 minutes south of Atherton.
+The 1000m elevation makes it much cooler and less humid than Cairns and Kuranda.

 We are naturalists ourselves and we cherish privacy, tranquillity and undisturbed birdwatching and viewing of wildlife.
 This is what we offer here, and were offering at our Kuranda Birdwatchers’ Cabin.